-The CLUSTERREVIDR register enables ECO patches applied to the cluster level to be identified by the operating system.
+The CLUSTERREVIDR register enables the operating system to identify ECO patches that are applied to the cluster level.
 This register is read-only write-ignores RO (WI), and is common to all execution threads.

-This description applies to both the AArch32 (CLUSTERREVIDR) and AArch64 (CLUSTERREVIDR\EL1) registers.
+This description applies to both the AArch32 (CLUSTERREVIDR) and AArch64 (CLUSTERREVIDR_EL1) registers.